near/near-indexer-for-explorer/CONTRIBUTING.md

 The rationale behind this is that there are plenty of different `Account` types in various contexts (e.g. DB schema, NEAR account, local crate struct).

+### Dependencies in Cargo.toml

+Use specific versioning when specifying dependencies.
+It helps with reasoning about bugs in the codebase.

+#### Dependency Ordering
+We use the following order to group our dependencies in Cargo.toml:

+1. all external dependencies (e.g. `actix = "0.13.0"`)
+2. all NEAR dependencies (e.g. `near-primitives = "0.14.0"`)

+Separate the group of dependencies with an empty line and maintain alphabetical order inside of each group.
+Additionally, leave one empty line at the end of the file.

 ## Checklist before submitting PR

 We created a list of things that should be surely fixed before the review.
 It will save your time and the time of the reviewer.
 Here it is: